 All of these types of AI learning styles have their advantages and disadvantages.
 By combining them into an ensemble learning technique, we can create cognitive agents that think more similarly to humans in their ability to approach a problem with multiple strategies.

-When it comes to Entrust’s AI military simulation, we have merged the above learning strategies into our ensemble technique with the goal of creating a cognitive agent that can one day outsmart even the best military tacticians.
+When it comes to SDi’s AI military simulation, we have merged the above learning strategies into our ensemble technique with the goal of creating a cognitive agent that can one day outsmart even the best military tacticians.
 Supervised and unsupervised learning techniques, for instance, allow us to provide the AI with data sets from pre-existing military simulations alongside real combat data.

 These learning strategies also enable us to directly teach the cognitive agent some rules about both human combat and human intelligence, such as rudimentary spatial understanding.
 Furthermore, by utilizing reinforcement learning and Q-learning, we enable the AI to learn from its own experiences playing against top-notch military experts and design its own rules about optimal combat strategies.

-Contact Entrust for High-Tech Solutions
+Contact SDi for High-Tech Solutions

 From our military simulation AI to our machine learning solutions for tracking and predicting the spread of COVID-19, Sentient Digital, Inc. strives to always be on the cutting edge of technology.
 If you are considering incorporating AI technology into your enterprise, we can create and execute high-tech solutions aligned with your vision for your business.